 Computer Science Education Week

-Computer Science education week (CSEd Week) is held annually in recognition of the birthday of computing pioneer Admiral Grace Murray Hooper.
-This year the week runs from December 4th to 10th.
+Computer Science Education Week (CSEd Week) is held annually in recognition of the birthday of computing pioneer Admiral Grace Murray Hooper.
+This year the week runs from 8th to 14th December.

 The annual program is dedicated to inspiring students to take an interest in computer science and develop and nurture problem-solving skills, logic and creativity.